Herbie001/cse15l-lab-reports/lab4.md

 ## Repeating the lab tasks:
 1. Logging into ieng6 server:

 Summary of task: Assuming vscode is already open: press control+shift+`(back tick) to open a new terminal.
 Now log onto ieng6 server. with ssh cse15lfa23zz@ieng6.ucsd.edu.
-Remember that the xx is replaced by your own specific bigram.
+Remember that the zz is replaced by your own specific bigram.
 There is no other steps to take since we've already established the SSH key generation from week 3.

-Keystrokes: control+shift+`(backtick), ssh <space> cse15lfa23zz@ieng6.ucsd.edu <enter>
+Keystrokes: control+shift+`(backtick), ssh<space>cse15lfa23zz@ieng6.ucsd.edu<enter>

 Pictures:
 ![Alt text](<images/PA4 Images/logging into ieng6.png>)